zowe/docs-site/docs/user-guide/install-zos.md

 ## Stage 3: Configure the Zowe runtime

 1. Configure the z/OS security manager to prepare for launching the Zowe started tasks.
-For instructions, see [Configuring a z/OS system for Zowe](configure-zos-system.md).
+For instructions, see [Configuring the z/OS system for Zowe](configure-zos-system.md).

    A SAMPLIB JCL member `ZWESECUR` is provided to assist with the configuration.
 You can submit the `ZWESECUR` JCL member as-is or customize it depending on site preferences.